 Bathroom Tiling in Potton

 The period properties around Market Square often have lath-and-plaster walls and uneven floors that need serious prep before a single tile goes on.
 Bathroom tiling isn’t just about how it looks — it’s the waterproof barrier between your wet areas and the structure behind them.
 Get it wrong and moisture gets in, boards rot, and you end up stripping the lot out.
-We tile bathrooms properly: waterproof adhesive, flexible grout rated for wet environments, and movement joints where they’re needed.
+Your tiler tiles bathrooms properly: waterproof adhesive, flexible grout rated for wet environments, and movement joints where they’re needed.

-We work with every type of tile — large-format porcelain, small mosaic sheets, natural stone, ceramic, and glass.
-If you’ve got tiles picked out, we’ll fit them.
-If you haven’t decided yet, we’ll advise on what works for your bathroom, your budget, and the substrate you’re tiling onto.
-Not every wall can take heavy stone tiles without prep — we’ll tell you before we start, not halfway through.
+Your tiler works with every type of tile — large-format porcelain, small mosaic sheets, natural stone, ceramic, and glass.
+If you$1ve got tiles picked out, they$1ll be fitted for you.
+If you haven’t decided yet, you’ll get advice on what works for your bathroom, your budget, and the substrate you’re tiling onto.
+Not every wall can take heavy stone tiles without prep — you’ll be told before work starts, not halfway through.

-From the Victorian terraces near The Brook to the family homes in Sutton and the cottages out towards Cockayne Hatley and Hatley, we tile everything from compact shower cubicles to full floor-to-ceiling renovations.
-Whether it’s a single splashback behind the basin or a complete retile, we measure, cut, and grout to a standard that lasts.
+From the Victorian terraces near The Brook to the family homes in Sutton and the cottages out towards Cockayne Hatley and Hatley, your tiler tiles everything from compact shower cubicles to full floor-to-ceiling renovations.
+Whether it’s a single splashback behind the basin or a complete retile, everything is measured, cut, and grouted to a standard that lasts.
 No lippage, no uneven spacing, no tiles working loose six months later.

 Full bathroom retiles on renovation projects across Potton are where prep matters most.
 The 1960s and 70s homes on the town’s edges often have stud walls that flex under heavy tiles, while the older properties around The Burgoyne Rooms may still have original plaster that needs boarding over.
-We level uneven floors, brace stud walls, fit tile-backer board where the substrate won’t take the load, and prime plasterboard properly before any adhesive goes on.
+Uneven floors are levelled, stud walls braced, tile-backer board fitted where the substrate won’t take the load, and plasterboard primed properly before any adhesive goes on.
 The result is a tiled bathroom that still looks tight in twenty years.